RobertoTorino/new-cdk-app/README_WORKSHOP.md

 !.npmrc
 ```

-**4 - If you use script 2 copy the makefile, the new `.gitignore` file and the optimized `jest.config.js` file to your repository and overwrite the old files.
+**4 - Optional: if you use script 2, copy the makefile, the new `.gitignore` file and the optimized `jest.config.js` file to your repository and overwrite the old files.
 Check if they are identical to the source files.**

 **5 - Add logic for the stacks.
 Search for the `.ts` file in the bin folder and edit it so that it is identical to the one below.
 We added the environment variables and an `enum` and `const` to declare some variables.
 We also add the tags here to make sure all resources in the template are tagged.
 You can copy the contents or type it.
 Just make sure that you don't change your app or stackname to prevent them from being deleted.
 You can also delete this line `import `source-map-support/register`: see step 2a.
 Remember to change the stack and app names to the names of your stack and app!**